 Torrance California

-About Fairfield, CT Category Listings
+About Cambridge, MA Category Listings

 Torrance is a coastal city in the Los Angeles metropolitan area, located in southwest Los Angeles County, California, United States.
 The city is part of what is known as the South Bay region of the metropolitan area.
 A small section of the city, 1.5 miles (2.4 km), abuts the Pacific Ocean.
 Torrance has a moderate year-round climate with average rainfall of 12 inches (300 mm) per year.
 Torrance was incorporated in 1921, and at the 2020 census had a population of 147,067 residents.
 Torrance has a beachfront and has 30 parks located around the city.
 It is also the birthplace of the American Youth Soccer Organization (AYSO).

-In 1784, the Spanish Crown deeded Rancho San Pedro (including present-day Torrance), a tract of over 75,000 acres (300 km2) in the Province of Las Californias of New Spain, to soldier Juan José Domínguez.
+In 1784, the Spanish Crown deeded Rancho San Pedro (including present-day Torrance), a tract of over 75,000 acres (300 km2) in the province of Las Californias of New Spain, to soldier Juan José Domínguez.
 It was later divided in 1846, with Governor Pío Pico granting Rancho de los Palos Verdes to José Loreto and Juan Capistrano Sepulveda in the Alta California territory of independent Mexico.

 In the early 1900s, real estate developer Jared Sidney Torrance and other investors saw the value of creating a mixed industrial–residential community south of Los Angeles.
 They purchased part of an old Spanish land grant and hired landscape architect Frederick Law Olmsted Jr. to design a planned community.
 The resulting town was founded in October 1912 and named after Torrance.
 The city of Torrance was formally incorporated in May 1921, the townsite initially being bounded by Western Avenue on the east, Del Amo Boulevard on the north, Crenshaw Boulevard on the west, and on the south by Plaza del Amo east of where it meets Carson Street, and by Carson Street west of where it meets Plaza del Amo.